Electoral history of Kyrsten Sinema

-This is the electoral history of Kyrsten Sinema, the senior United States senator from Arizona since 2019.
+This is the electoral history of Kyrsten Sinema, the senior United States senator from Arizona from 2019 to 2025.
 Previously, she represented the 15th district in the Arizona House of Representatives from 2005 to 2011 and in the Arizona Senate from 2011 to 2012.
 From 2013 to 2019, Sinema represented the newly created 9th congressional district in the United States House of Representatives.
 Sinema became the first openly bisexual person elected to the House of Representatives in 2012 and to the United States Senate in 2018.
 She is also the first woman elected to the U.S. Senate from Arizona.